 “I said, ‘Who’s your girl, Matt?
 I’m not messing with your girl.
 If I am, I don’t know who it is.
 I mean, tell me who it is.’
-And I said, ‘You need to calm down and just go have a drink and realize that I’m not messing with your girl.
-If your girl wants to come up and say I messed with her in front of you, I apologize, but I don’t think that’s the case.’”
+And I said, ‘You need to calm down, have a drink, and realize that I’m not messing with your girl.
+If your girl wants to come up and say I messed with her in front of you, I apologize, but I don’t think that’s the case.'”

 Things between Matt Borne and Brian Blair escalated from there.

 Brian Blair continued, “As I turn around, boom!
 [Borne] hits me right in the back of the head.
 Flair saw him hit me.
-So, I felt the punch and as I turn around, he grabs me and tries to tight waist me, belly to belly and take me down.
+So, I felt the punch, and as I turn around, he grabs me and tries to tight waist me, belly to belly, and take me down.
 But as he does, I wind up on top of him, so he grabs my ears and starts pulling my ears and my hair down so he can bite my nose.
 I see his teeth, ahhh!
-My nose is getting closer, closer, and his teeth are open, and they are about to chomp down when I grabbed his lip with my teeth and I bit his lip off!
-I just grabbed his lip and spit his lip out.
+My nose is getting closer, closer, and his teeth are open, and they are about to chomp down when I grabbed his lip with my teeth, and I bit his lip off!
+I just grabbed his lip and spat his lip out.
 He was screaming and crying like a baby, oh my gosh.
-And so, as he does that he gets up and starts swinging wildly and I started pulverizing him, bing, bang, boom, boom, boom.
-I got him on the ground and the boys pulled me off of him.
-At this point, he goes off and he leaves bloody.”
+And so, as he does that, he gets up and starts swinging wildly, and I started pulverizing him, bing, bang, boom, boom, boom.
+I got him on the ground, and the boys pulled me off of him.
+At this point, he goes off, and he leaves bloody.”

-Despite the unmerciful assault and walking away bloodied up with half a lip, Matt Borne was relentless and would return to battle with Brian Blair not once but 3 times more.
+Despite the unmerciful assault and walking away bloodied up with half a lip, Matt Borne was relentless and would return to battle with Brian Blair not once but three times more.

 “Afterward,” Blair recounts, “I’m sitting there having a drink with the guys, Flair’s going crazy talking about that, ‘Golly, and we thought Matt Borne was a tough guy!’
-And as we’re talking about him he comes back and jumps on me again!
-This went on 3 times.
+And as we’re talking about him, he comes back and jumps on me again!
+This went on three times.

 “He was a tough guy because he took a heck of a beating, man.
 I swear, he took a heck of a beating, and he would not stop.

-“After that, I got up one more time, hit him about 3 more times, down he was, and I left.
+“After that, I got up one more time, hit him about three more times, down he was, and I left.
 And that was it.”